RPinkha/June-Code-Jam-2024/README.md

 - *latitude*: Latitude coordinate of the park
 - *area_km2*: Total area of the park in square kilometers

-The datasets were merged to conatin the above information for 63 national parks in the Unites States.The data underwent an initial preprocessing stage as part of an exploratory data analysis, during which they were carefully parsed and relabeled.
+The datasets were merged to conatin the above information for 63 national parks in the Unites States.The data underwent an initial preprocessing stage as part of an exploratory data analysis (EDA), during which they were carefully parsed, relabeled, and sorted.
 Additionally, corrections were made to ensure consistency in type and format.

 ## Top 9 National Parks: